billxiong24/food/README.md

 }
 ```

-Deletes ingredients "1, 2, 3, 4, and 5" from SKU with case UPC 643, provided that the ingredients exist.
+Deletes ingredients "1, 2, 3, 4, and 5" from SKU with id 643, provided that the ingredients exist.

 ## Ingredients
 ### Search for Ingredients